Computing finite semigroups: Algorithms

 and so, by Lemma~\ref{lem-free}, $(x'y\ov{u})\mu_x = (s)\mu_x$.
 Since $(y\ov{u})\lambda = (x)\lambda$ and $(y\ov{u})\rho = (x)\rho$, by Assumption \eqref{lambda-perm}, we can compute $(x'y\ov{u})\mu_x$.
 Thus for any $y\in S$ we can determine $x,s,u\in S$ (as above) such that $y=xsu$.

-We still require a factorisation of $x,s,u\in S$ over the generators of $S$.
+We still require a factorisation of $x,s,u\in S$ over the generators of $S$ (here we suppose that $u\not= 1_S$).
 Tracing the Schreier tree of $\mathfrak{R}$ returned by Algorithm~\ref{algorithm-enumerate} and using the parameter $K_i$, we can factorise $x\in \mathfrak{R}$; more details are in Algorithm~\ref{algorithm-factorization}.
 We may factorise $u$ over the generators of $S$ using Algorithm~\ref{algorithm-trace-schreier} applied to the s.c.c.~of $(x)\lambda$ in $(S)\lambda$.

 Any algorithm for factorising elements of a group can be used to factorise $(s)\mu_x$ as a product of the generators of $S_{x}$ given by Algorithm~\ref{algorithm-schreier-generators-special}.
 For example, in a group with a faithful action on some set, such a factorisation can be obtained from a stabiliser chain, produced using the Schreier-Sims algorithm.
 The generators of $S_{x}$ are of the form $(u_ix_k\ov{u_j})\mu_x$, where $u_i$ is obtained by tracing the Schreier tree of $(S)\lambda$, $x_k$ is one of the generators of $S$, and $\ov{u_j}$ is obtained using Assumption \eqref{lambda-inverse}.
-Therefore to factorise $s$ over the generators of $S$, it suffices to factorise the $\ov{u_j}$ over the generators of $S$.
+Therefore to factorise $s$ over the generators of $S$, it suffices to factorise those $\ov{u_j}$ where $\ov{u_j} \not= 1_S$ over the generators of $S$.

 Suppose that $\{\alpha_1, \ldots, \alpha_K\}$ is a s.c.c.~of $(S)\lambda$ for some $K\in \N$.
 Then from the orbit graph of $(S)\lambda$ we can find

 such that

 and $b_j < j$ for all $j > 1$.
 In other words, $(a_2, \ldots, a_{K}, b_2, \ldots, b_K)$ describes a spanning tree, rooted at $\alpha_1$, for the component of the orbit graph of $(S)\lambda$, whose edges have the opposite orientation to those in the usual Schreier tree.
 We refer to $(a_2, \ldots, a_{K}, b_2, \ldots, b_K)$ as a \textit{reverse Schreier tree}.